 Members of the class of 2016 who had to borrow money to finance their degrees are leaving college with a record level of debt: ($37,173 per student).
 That figure was $28,950 only two years ago.
 Many students who go on to grad school or medical school will ring up over $100,000 in college loans.

-It’s no wonder that a politician like Bernie Sanders, who made pie-in-the-sky promises of free college tuition and loan forgiveness as his key platform, attracted so many youthful voters.
+It’s no wonder that a politician like Bernie Sanders, who proposed free college tuition and loan forgiveness as his key platform, attracted so many youthful voters.
 He failed to get the nomination, of course, but he did ring a warning bell to the nation.

 We have an education crisis.
 It is neither caused by a lack of qualified instructors, a lack of class rooms, nor even by a lack of funding.
 It’s a fact that the cost of a college education in the U.S., even without burdensome federal loans, is just too expensive.
 Even worse, the financial returns on that expensive investment seem to be diminishing year after year.